VnUgE/VNLib.Core/lib/Utils/README.md

 A .NET 6 /C# library for common .NET operation and memory optimizations.

-### License
-The software in this repository is licensed under the GNU GPL version 2.0 (or any later version).
-See the LICENSE files for more information.

-### Documentation
-Docs and articles will be available from the docs link below.
-This library is quite large and will take time to develop docs.
-I heavily document all public APIs in XML so you can at-least get basic information when using this library.

 ### Builds & Feeds
 Builds contain the individual components listed below packaged per-project, available for download on my website.
 Build packages will be tgz archives (except for nuget packages).
 You can obtain debug and release builds, along with per-project source code.

+### Docs and Guides
+Docs and articles will be available from the docs link below.
+This library is quite large and will take time to develop docs.
+I heavily document all public APIs in XML so you can at-least get basic information when using this library.

+### License
+The software in this repository is licensed under the GNU GPL version 2.0 (or any later version).
+See the LICENSE files for more information.

 ### Links
 [Home Page](https://www.vaughnnugent.com) - Website home page